blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 In this exercise, you will create an archive solution using table partitioning.
 The goal of partitioning the table is to minimize the impact of the archival process on the production database and to minimize the size of the database overall to improve performance of the maintenance jobs.
 We will use monthly partitions to accomplish these goals.

-> **NOTE**: This is an alternate archive solution.
+> **Note**: This is an alternate archive solution.
 It is not necessary to complete this exercise if you have already completed exercise 2.

 ### Task 1: Create the archive database